luoyesiqiu/dpt-shell/README.zh-CN.md

                            file.
  -l,--noisy-log            Open noisy log.
  -o,--output <arg>         Output directory for protected package.
+ -r,--rules-file <arg>     Rules file for class names that will not be
+                           protected.
  -v,--version              Show program's version number.
  -x,--no-sign              Do not sign package.
 ```